Masakazu Morita: Career

-In October 2004, Morita portrayed the main character Ichigo Kurosaki in the TV anime Bleach.
-Morita said that Ichigo was one of his favorite characters he ever played alongside Tidus, and in 2005 he was chosen to replace Tōru Furuya as the voice of the main character Pegasus Seiya in Saint Seiya: Hades.
+Morita voiced Ichigo Kurosaki in the anime series Bleach.
+He said that Ichigo was one of his favorite characters he ever played alongside Tidus, and in 2005 he was chosen to replace Tōru Furuya as the voice of the main character Pegasus Seiya in Saint Seiya: Hades.
 Morita was said to have shed tears of joy when he was chosen at the audition.
-He also voiced Ryūji Takane, the main character in Ring ni Kakero 1, and was thus selected twice to play the lead in works written by Masami Kurumada.
+He voiced Ryūji Takane, the main character in Ring ni Kakero 1, and was thus selected twice to play the lead in works written by Masami Kurumada.

 In 2007, he won the Best Rookie Actor award at the 1st Seiyu Awards.
 In 2008, he returned to the stage as a guest performer in a performance by the K-Show theater company organized by Kentarō Itō, and in October 2009, he played his first leading role and first performance as a chairman.

 In 2012, Morita made his debut as a singer with RING BONES.
 In 2013, he confessed on his Twitter page that he was in a critical situation at one point, wavering between life and death due to anaphylactic shock.
 He said he had "almost died three times" due to anaphylactic shock, myocardial infarction and side effects.
 He was in a very dangerous state, but thanks to the efforts of doctors, he recovered.

 On December 31, 2020, he announced on Twitter that he would be leaving Aoni Production, the company to which he had belonged for 17 years, and would be working as a freelancer from January 1, 2021.

+On January 1, 2025, he announced on Twitter that he has joined Stay-Luck.